AP963R/Compound-Interest-Calculator/README.md

 # Compound-Interest-Calculator

-This compound interest calculator prompts a user for some inputs and then calculates the compound interest value.
+This compound interest calculator prompts a user for some inputs and then calculates the compound interest value based on the figures they've given.

 ### Methodology